 Toad in the hole with gravy

-‘Toad in the hole’ is a classic British dish, traditionally made with British sausage in Yorkshire Pudding batter.
-Really it is just an excuse to eat more Yorkshire pudding, which we normally only get served now and again on a Sunday at the Sunday roast!
+Toad-in-the-hole is a classic British dish, traditionally made with British sausages in a Yorkshire Pudding batter.
+Really it is just an excuse to eat more Yorkshire pudding, which we normally only eat now and again on a Sunday at the Sunday roast!

-The sausages can really be any British or Irish style sausage.
-In these photos, I used some hand-tied Irish pork sausages from Aldi, but really could have used any sausage.
+The sausages can really be any British or Irish-style sausage.
+In these photos, I used some hand-tied Irish pork sausages from Aldi.
+But really you could use any British or Irish sausage.

 In fact, a sausage that gives off a bit of fat during cooking would be a bit better than these ones, as you need some oil in the tin to get the batter to rise properly.

 If you do not have enough oil from the sausages, then add some vegetable oil, but let it get up to temperature before adding the batter.
 It needs to be piping hot!